The Wolfman (film): Plot

-By nightfall, Dr. Hoenneger conducts an evening lecture with Lawrence as a case study.
-Lawrence attempts to warn the attendees of the impending danger, but they laugh it off and continue.
-Transforming once more, Lawrence kills Dr. Hoenegger and a few orderlies before he escapes and goes on a rampage.
+By nightfall, Hoenneger conducts a lecture with Lawrence as a case study.
+Lawrence attempts to warn the attendees of the impending danger, but to no avail.
+Transforming once more, Lawrence kills Hoenegger and some orderlies before escaping and going on a rampage.
 The next day, Lawrence visits Gwen's antique shop for help.
-They admit their love for each other and share a passionate kiss.
+They admit their love for each other and kiss.
 Aberline waits outside Talbot Hall, arming himself and accompanying policemen with silver bullets.
-Gwen searches for Maleva hoping to cure Lawrence, but Maleva tells her there isn't any cure and Lawrence must die.
+Gwen searches for Maleva hoping to cure Lawrence.
+However, Maleva says that there is no cure and that Lawrence must die.

 Lawrence arrives at Talbot Hall, where Sir John has killed Singh and one of Aberline's men.
 He loads a gun with Singh's silver bullets and attempts to shoot Sir John.
-Unfortunately, he realizes too late Sir John had removed the powder from the cartridges years ago.
-As the two struggle, with Sir John striking Lawrence with a silver cane, the full moon arises and the Talbots transform into werewolves.
-They set Talbot Hall on fire during their fight.
-Sir John initially gains the upper hand, wounding Lawrence.
-However, the latter manages to kick his deranged father into the fireplace and ultimately decapitates his father, avenging the deaths of his mother and brother.
+However, he realizes too late that Sir John had sabotaged the cartridges.
+As the two struggle, the full moon arises and the Talbots transform into werewolves.
+During their fight, they set Talbot Hall on fire.
+Lawrence eventually decapitates Sir John.
+Gwen and Aberline then arrive, and Lawrence attacks Aberline, biting him.
+Gwen picks up Aberline's pistol and flees into the nearby woods.

 Still in his werewolf form, Lawrence pursues Gwen and corners her above a gorge.
 She pleads with Lawrence, and his consciousness recognizes her.
 The police and hunters approach, distracting Lawrence long enough for Gwen to fatally shoot him with Aberline's gun.
-Lawrence reverts to human form; thanking Gwen for setting him free and dies in her arms.
-As Talbot Hall burns, Aberline is horrified with the knowledge he was bitten by Lawrence as he watches the full moon come into view, foreshadowing his imminent fate in becoming the next werewolf.
+Lawrence reverts to human form, thanking Gwen for setting him free, and dies in her arms.
+Meanwhile, a horrified Aberline watches the full moon come into view.

 Cast

 Max von Sydow appears as an elderly man who gives Lawrence the wolf-head cane; his part was cut from the theatrical film but is restored in the unrated director's cut.
-Make-up effects creator Rick Baker makes a cameo appearance as the Romani man who is the first killed.
+Makeup effects creator Rick Baker makes a cameo appearance as the Romani man who is the first killed.
 The Wolfman's howl incorporated elements from rock singers Gene Simmons and David Lee Roth, as well as opera singers and animal impersonators.